Poppin' Smoke

 The Mount Fuji crater

 We spent about 45 minutes at the summit, enjoying the view, resting, and eating hot ramen noodles.
 Crazily enough, there is free WiFi on the mountain, but it only works in certain spots.
-At the summit, I couldn’t resist sending a few “greetings from the top of Mount Fuji” texts to my family!
+At the summit, I couldn’t resist sending a few “greetings from the top of Mt Fuji” texts to my family!

-The Descent – Gotemba Trail
+The Descent: Gotemba Trail

 Two backpacks with Japanese good luck charms hanging from them